 A new national study released in April 2016 by Swinburne University, Charles Sturt University and the University of Western Australia found that youth homelessness, alone, is costing the health and justice systems more than $600 million a year.
 More importantly, the study also found that the cost to the community outweighed what was spent each year on support services.

-The biennial Homelessness Summit will bring together leaders in government, health, social enterprise, housing, community and welfare to develop responses aimed at achieving enduring solutions to homelessness.
+The biennial Homelessness Summit, through a series of policy updates, case studies, and examples of innovative projects from across Australia and internationally, will seek to bring together leaders in government, health, social enterprise, housing, community and welfare to discuss a collective approach to service delivery and reducing homelessness.